Jozott00/cacao-jvm-dev-setup/ReadMe.md

 # Build the executable

 Go to `/code/build` and run `make`.
 This will take a while and creates the executable `/code/build/cacao/cacao` and the respective `libjvm.so` `/code/build/cacao/.libs/libjvm.so`.
 To speed things up, you can execute `make` with `make -j 12` which uses 12 threads to compile the project.
+Note that you should increase the allowed docker resoureces in the docker preferences (RAM, Cores).
 In case the build process crashes, rerun the `make -j ..` command with less threads.

 # Run a java `Hello World`